How to Measure and Train Zone 2, with Jared Berg

 Jared Berg 11:19

-Yeah, I would say, before I get into, like, exactly what I do in the lab, kind of transition from this discussion a little bit, I will see trends, and we kind of talked about this earlier, where we see somebody who has a really amazing anaerobic potential, they can put out, like, their vo two Max watts are quite a bit higher than their lactate threshold watts, right?
-And they can, they can get lactates up around, you know, 1012, millimoles, or north of that, I will see that their zone two, their LT one or VT one is at a lower percentage, often compared to their threshold, right, their functional threshold power, where somebody who’s more like an Ironman type athlete or a long gravel racer, longer type, you know, endurance rider, they’re going to have a lot of times they’re top of their zone too.
-Can be closer to their functional threshold power that they might get in that test.
-And so that’s maybe one of the drivers of if you’re going to use some of those estimates, that might be how you kind of look at your own self and say you’ll characterize yourself as a writer, but going more into your question in the lab, I’m going to do things like, I’m going to look at baseline level lactates.
-I’m gonna look at my lactate starts to rise a little bit from baseline, and then when it has a bigger jump.
-And then I can sort of look at inflection points in the data, right?
-And then I’ll also look at what’s happening with the ventilatory data.
+Yeah, I would say before I get into exactly what I do in the lab, I will kind of transition from this discussion a little bit, I will see trends, and we kind of talked about this earlier, where we see somebody who has a really amazing anaerobic potential, their VO2 Max watts are quite a bit higher than their lactate threshold watts and they can get lactates up around 10, 12, millimoles or north of that.
+I will see that their Zone Two, their LT1 or VT1 is at a lower percentage, often compared to their threshold, their functional threshold power.
+Where somebody who’s more like an Ironman-type athlete or a long gravel racer, longer type endurance rider, a lot of times they’re top of their Zone Two can be closer to their functional threshold power that they might get in that test and so that’s maybe one of the drivers if you’re going to use some of those estimates, that might be how you kind of look at your own self and characterize yourself as a rider, but going more into your question, in the lab I’m going to look at baseline level lactates.
+I’m gonna look as my lactate starts to rise a little bit from baseline and then when it has a bigger jump and then I can sort of look at inflection points in the data.
+Then I’ll also look at what’s happening with the ventilatory data.
 What’s going on with oxygen utilization?
 When is the blood starting to absorb more oxygen?
 When is that total amount of oxygen, related to the amount of air being exhaled, starting to increase?
-And that type of data tells me where someone’s someone’s moving from zone two to zone three is West, where we’re finding their LT, one, their VT, one.
-That’s and we’re also seeing some trends in fat utilization, often, where fat utilization starts to drop off.
-Those are all the signs that I’m looking at in the lab, and that is going to be the most optimal way to find the top of your zone, to really nail down where that 80% should top out at
+And that type of data tells me where someone’s moving from Zone Two to Zone Three is that’s where we’re finding their LT,, their VT1.
+We’re also seeing some trends in fat utilization, often where fat utilization starts to drop off.
+Those are all the signs that I’m looking at in the lab and that is going to be the most optimal way to find the top of your Zone Two, to really nail down where that 80% should top out at.

 Trevor Connor 13:26

-Yes, and I would say, as a tester, my trick with that is, I’ll start the higher trained athlete at higher workloads, yep.
-So it’s like where the athlete’s not training as much is not as well trained.
-We’ll start maybe at one, one and a half watts per kilo.
+Yes, and I would say as a tester, my trick with that is, I’ll start the higher trained athlete at higher workloads.
+So the athlete’s not training as much or not as well trained, we’ll start maybe at one, one and a half watts per kilo.

 Rob Pickels 14:55